Admission criteria for doctoral programmes in the Doctoral School in Natural Sciences

 A. Electronic Application (form open during the application period), including

 A1.
 A research proposal, including a funding plan.
-Please use the University of Helsinki research plan template to draw up your research plan.
+Please read these instructions about the application form with guidelines for the research plan.

 A2.
 A study plan.
 Please acquaint yourself with the doctoral programme’s curriculum before drawing up your study plan.